869kid/p2p-video-sharing-client/README.md

 container listens on `$PORT` (default `8080`) and serves the compiled static frontend alongside the Node.js backend built inside the image.

+## CI/CD automation

+The `deploy` GitHub Actions workflow publishes the Docker image to GHCR when the `CI` workflow finishes on `main` or when tags matching `v*` are pushed.
+It reuses the multi-stage Dockerfile and updates remote hosts over SSH when the necessary secrets are available.

+### Required secrets

+Configure the following repository secrets so the workflow can publish images and trigger remote deployments:

+- `SSH_HOST` — SSH hostname or IP address of the deployment target.
+- `SSH_USER` — SSH user with permissions to pull the repository and manage Docker.
+- `SSH_KEY` — Private key matching the authorized deploy key on the target host.
+- `DEPLOY_PATH` — Absolute path to the Git repository on the remote server.
+- `GHCR_TOKEN` — Personal access token or fine-grained token with `packages:read` access for `ghcr.io`.

+### Image tag format

+Every build pushed by the workflow includes the following tags so you can choose the appropriate image reference in Docker Compose or other tooling:

+- `sha-<full commit SHA>` — immutable reference for the exact commit that triggered the build.
+- `latest` — convenience tag published for the `main` branch and `v*` release tags.
+- `<branch-or-tag>` — sanitized branch name (e.g., `main`) for branch builds or the Git tag name (e.g., `v1.2.3`).

 ## SyncPlay-like control flow

 - Clients connect to `/ws` and send `{ type: "join", roomId, userName }`.